albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

-{% include custom/note.html details="We are not using the <a href='/java-boot-camp/docs/generics/basics/#diamond-operator'>diamond operator</a> on purpose in these examples." %}
+{% include custom/note.html details="Some examples shown here do not use the <a href='/java-boot-camp/docs/generics/basics/#diamond-operator'>diamond operator</a> on purpose." %}

 Now consider the following example.